ArmineKhanan/MechaCar_Statistical_Analysis/README.md

 Based on the intercept and variable estemates the following formula can be derived as a prodictive model for car Miles Per Gallon indicator:
 MPG = -0.01 + 6.267 * vehicle_length + 0.001 * vehicle_weight + 0.069 * spoiler_angle + 3.546 * ground_clearance - 3.411 * AWD

+The purpose of multivariate regression is to assess the influence of each independent variable on the dependent variable while simultaneously accounting for the influence of all the other independent variables.
+An added-variable plot (introduced below) is an effective way to show the correlation between an independent variable and a dependent variable conditional on other independent variables.

 <kbd><img src="https://github.com/ArmineKhanan/MechaCar_Statistical_Analysis/blob/main/images/deliverable%201/Addaed-Variable%20Plots.png" width="700"/></kbd>

 #### Significance